dean-sequeira/this-is-streamlit/customer-master-with-tinydb/README.md

-# Customer Master with tinyDB
+# Customer Master with TinyDB

 Save and view customer details (customer id, name, address and tax number) with Streamlit and TinyDB